koeves/litstudy-pat/README.md

 with non-free constructors, i.e. constructors that can be further reduced in the system.

-Cynthia Kop derived quasi-reducibility in logically constrained term rewriting systems in .
-These logically constrained TRSs are of the
-nature: e.g. "rule $`x \rightarrow y`$ is applicable only if $`x > 5`$".
+Cynthia Kop presented and algorithm to decide quasi-reducibility in logically constrained term rewriting systems in .
+These logically constrained TRSs are of the nature: e.g. "rule $`x \rightarrow y`$ is applicable only if $`x > 5`$".

-Bouhoula et al. constructed a tree-automata based framework to decide sufficient completeness of logically constrained term rewrite systems in .
+Bouhoula and Jacquemard constructed a tree-automata based framework to decide sufficient completeness of logically constrained term rewrite systems in .

 The Glasgow Haskell Compiler performs pattern completeness checks by enabling `-Wincomplete-patterns`.
 It applies, however, only to linear